Scan this QR Code to go to Google Maps online map of Sax-Zim Bog Winter Driving Tour

 Section F – this section is approximately 4.0 miles.

 - Turn around and return to CR133 turning right (west).
 Driving 1 mile on CR133 will bring you to CR229 (for the first 0.2 miles, then continue straight on CR29).
 Turn right (north) at the Jehovah’s Witnesses church and head north 2.7 miles to Correction Line Road (CR202).
 This route passes through open fields, worth checking for Rough-legged Hawks, Snow Buntings, Black-billed Magpies and rarely Snowy Owls.
 Sharp-tailed Grouse occur in this area as well, and can often be spotted at dawn or dusk perched in bare trees.
-Also check for Sharp-tailed Grouse below the feeder at the last house on the right, 0.6 miles before Correction Line Road (CR202).
+Also check for Sharp-tailed Grouse below the feeder at the last house on the right, 0.6 miles before Correction Line Road (address is 8110 Hwy 29).
 Turn left (west) on Correction Line Road (CR202) at the “T” and continue a short distance to Owl Avenue (also CR202), where you will turn right (north).

 Section G – this section is approximately 2.4 miles.

 - For the next 2 miles on Owl Avenue (CR202) you will pass through good spruce bog habitat.
 Watch for owls, Canada Jays, Boreal Chickadees, White-winged Crossbills and woodpeckers.
 After these 2 miles you will reach the intersection with Overton Road (CR980), and another 0.4 miles north of this intersection (where Owl Avenue veers to the right) you will find the Friends of Sax-Zim Bog Welcome Center on the left.